DrinkWise is committed to shaping a healthier and safer drinking culture in Australia.

-DrinkWise Australia recognises that sport and leisure pursuits provides a fantastic opportunity to promote our key messages about the importance of moderation and being mindful as a parent or influential adult when drinking in front of younger Australians.
+DrinkWise recognises that sport and leisure pursuits provides a fantastic opportunity to promote our key messages about the importance of moderation and being mindful as a parent or influential adult when drinking in front of younger Australians.

 Keep the event the focus, not the alcohol.

 Having a drink at a sporting match, a comedy show or a music festival can be an enjoyable way to socialise with friends and family.
 However while the majority of those who drink alcohol at events do so responsibly, many can also point to times when they’ve overdone it, or have had their experience lessened because of a few too many.